Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Exercise 6.2: Configure a custom logging framework

 The default logging feature only logs to a file and does not support filtering.
-In this exercise we are going to configure our endpoint to use **NLog**, and write log entries to a file on a path different then the deployed executable.
+In this exercise we are going to configure our endpoints to use **NLog**, and write log entries to a file on a path different then the deployed executable.

-It is important that the logging framework is configure before *any* NServiceBus code is invoked.
+It is important that the logging framework is configured before *any* NServiceBus code is invoked or else the default logger will be used.

 ### Step 1

-Add `NServiceBus.NLog` version 2.x.x package at the solution level to all projects.
+Add nuget package `NServiceBus.NLog` version 2.x.x at the solution level to all projects.

 ### Step 2